What is decision-making?

 - Ishikawa Diagram to detect possible causes of an effect or a problem.

-- Breakeven Analysis is largely used in financial modelling to determine the number of products or services to sell to cover the costs and come to a point where the revenue and cost is equal.
+- Breakeven Analysis is largely used in financial modeling to determine the number of products or services to sell to cover the costs and come to a point where the revenue and cost are equal.

 - Strategy Map is a graphical tool to document the strategic goals of management.

-- CRM Platforms gives a 360-degree view of your customers and a easy-to-use interface.
+- CRM Platforms gives a 360-degree view of your customers and an easy-to-use interface.
 This results in genuine and long-lasting relationships with your customers.